What are the best practices in website messaging for B2B websites?

 Show stats which are relevant to a potential customer, make unique claims (e.g. 6x better response rate).
 Those claims intrigue the target customer.
 However, big claims are met with big skepticism.
 So you need to do a better job of explaining the source of this number.
 And they need to be higher in the information hierarchy.

-Too much visual design can kill the website messaging
+Too much visual design can kill effective website messaging

-Many website visitors find certain designs to be overwhelming and cluttered.
+Many website visitors find certain designs to be overwhelming and cluttered, so give importance to customer experience.
 At the same time, you cannot overwhelm visitors with too much information presented at once.
 The page cannot be too long as well.
 If the visuals are way too noisy or demand too much attention, most people will ignore your content which is the key factor to driving conversions.
 Hence, you have to simplify.

 Talk about the ease of implementation and integration